 Women's Mental Health Team

 Gabriela Jacquez, COTA/L

 Each of Our Inpatient Teams is Assisted By:

-The nursing team includes a Director of Patient Care Services and Clinical Nurse Specialist.
-Our staff consists of Bachelors and Masters prepared nurses, Advanced Practice Nurses, and Baccalaureate prepared Mental Health Counselors.
-Our program supports the continuing education of staff and research.
+The nursing team includes a director of patient care services and a clinical nurse specialist.
+Our staff consists features advanced practice nurses and mental health counselors, and our program supports the continuing education of staff and research.

 Music & Occupational Therapists

 Occupational therapists help assess each patient's current level of functioning.
 They look closely at a patient's everyday routines, interests, environment, life roles, process, and communication skills.
 The occupational therapist, together with music therapists, lead various treatment groups.
 The groups help patients:

 - Develop coping skills

 - Demonstrate their functional skill level so the team can properly assess them

 Treatment groups are designed to meet individual needs; some groups are for all patients, while others target individual symptoms.